 WHAT TO SERVE WITH TOSTONES?

-A dipping sauce of equal parts mayonnaise and ketchup known colloquially as “mayoketchu” is the most popular condiment to serve with tostones.
+A dipping sauce made of mayonnaise and ketchup known colloquially as “mayoketchu” is the most popular condiment to serve with tostones.
 Some people also enjoy a warmed garlic oil known as ajillo.
-It’s made by combining two cloves of minced garlic, a pinch of salt and a quarter cup of warmed olive oil known.
+It’s made by combining two cloves of minced garlic, a pinch of salt and a quarter cup of warmed olive oil.
 Garlic oil isn’t used as often because the flavor can be quite strong.

 MAKE AHEAD TIPS FOR TOSTONES